jsampayoramos/ls-challenge/README.md

-# Getting Started with Create React App
+# Lovely Stay coding challenge

+The app developed in the scope of this challenge enables a user to find a GitHub user by username and have some of its info presented in a card.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation
+After cloning the project from https://github.com/jsampayoramos/ls-challenge you should run `npm install` on the root folder to install all dependecies.
+** To run the project in development mode run the `npm start` script. **

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can find the following scripts:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance, making the code ready to be deployed.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`